ckingbailey/publiccode-pusher/README.md

 We have settled on [publiccode.yml](https://docs.italia.it/italia/developers-italia/publiccodeyml-en/en/master/schema.core.html) for our schema format.

 # Scope
 As much as possible, the code should run entirely in the browser, with minimal need for a backend.
-The scripts shall target Github, and no other git hosting site.
-There shall be a web form to serve as a demo of the product.
+The form targets Github, and no other Git hosting site.
 The plan for now is to deploy to Github pages with a handler for the auth token on Google Cloud Functions.

 # Goals
 1. Code runs in browser with minimal need for backend.